 All topics are published at 50Hz except camera and microphone topics, which arrive asynchronously.
 Downstream control signals can be processed at up to 50Hz, but receivers will behave coherently at signalling rates down to 10Hz.
 Often, clients will find it sufficient to control at 10Hz even if they receive data at 50Hz.

 This interface uses standard message types for most topics, favouring the widest set of clients.
-All 50Hz sensor data is packaged into the only custom message at
+All 50Hz sensor data is packaged into one custom message at

 ~/mdk/bin/shared(most if not all topics are exercised by